vle-forge/vle-project.org/content/about.md

 +++
 topics = ["about"]
 title = "About"
+description = "What's VLE"
 +++

 # The Virtual Laboratory Environment

-[VLE][VLE] is a multi-modeling and simulation platform.
-It is a powerful modeler and a simulator supporting the use of different formalisms for the specification of models and implementing the corresponding solvers in a unified manner.
+[VLE](vle-details) is a multi-modelling and simulation platform.
+It is a powerful modeller and a simulator supporting the use of different formalisms for the specification of models and implementing the corresponding solvers in a unified manner.

-In addition to the classical use of one single formalism for modeling and simulation, [VLE][VLE] integrates, i.e. couples, heterogeneous formalisms in one coherent simulation model.
-[VLE][VLE] supports the new generation of inter- disciplinary simulation models…
+In addition to the classical use of one single formalism for modelling and simulation, [VLE](vle-details) integrates, i.e. couples, heterogeneous formalisms in one coherent simulation model.
+[VLE](vle-details) supports the new generation of inter- disciplinary simulation models…

-[VLE] is mainly used by the [RECORD](http://www6.inra.fr/record/) platform.
-RECORD is a platform of modeling and simulation of the agro-ecosystems.
-RECORD offers a set of software tools based on top of the [VLE][VLE] software suite.
-RECORD provides also  *webrecord* (web interface for models) and a library models.
-It is open to the community INRA and its partners.
-This project is supported by [Environnement & Agronomie](http://www.ea.inra.fr/en) and [Applied Mathematics and Informatics divisions](http://www.mia.inra.fr/en) of the [INRA](http://www.inra.fr/en) (French National Institute for Agricultural Research).

-# Discrete Event Simulation platform

-VLE is a multi-modeling and simulation platform.
-It is a powerful modeler and a simulator supporting the use of different formalisms for the specification of models and implementing the corresponding solvers in a unified manner.
+VLE is a powerful modeller and a simulator supporting the use of different formalisms for the specification of models and implementing the corresponding solvers in a unified manner.

 VLE proposes a lot of formalisms called DEVS extensions: